HL7/fhir-shorthand/input/pagecontent/reference.md

 The `Usage` keyword specifies how the instance should be presented in the IG:

 * `Usage: #example` means the instance is intended as an illustration of a profile, and will be presented on the Examples tab for the corresponding profile.
 * `Usage: #definition` means the instance is a conformance item that is an instance of a resource such as a search parameter, operation definition, or questionnaire.
-These items will presented on their own IG page.
+These items will be presented on their own IG page.
 * `Usage: #inline` means the instance should not be instantiated as an independent resource, but appears as part of another instance (for example, in a composition or bundle).